 Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary.

-Implement year group targeted strategies to reinforce positive behaviours.
+Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours.

-Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.

 Yarram Secondary College understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.